Jaskowicz1/Spigot-ScoreboardAPI/README.md

 ## Credit

 You can choose to credit me if you wish, i'm really not that bothered.
 At the end of the day, it's a Scoreboard API.
-It would be nice to see people credit, of course, however if (for some reason) you hate crediting people then do as you wish.
+It would be nice to see people credit me, of course.
+However, if for some reason you hate crediting people, then do as you wish.